Recreation and Sport in Communities, Parks, and Schools

 Students who minor in Recreation and Sport in Communities, Parks, and Schools will:

-Click here for more details about the program, including the full course list, internship opportunities, and career paths.
+This packet has more details about the program, including the full course list, internship opportunities, and career paths.

 The Recreation and Sport in Communities, Parks, and Schools minor consists of 18 credit hours total and is available at the UA College of Education in Tucson and on Arizona Online as well.